-Anil Sood, MD
+Anil Sood, M.D.

-MD Anderson Cancer Center
+- MD Anderson Cancer Center

-Dr. Sood's research passion is to understand the biological mechanisms by which chronic stress and related pathways can influence cancer growth and progression.
+Anil Sood, M.D., researches the biological mechanisms by which chronic stress and related pathways can influence cancer growth and progression.

-There are many contributions emanating from their work, including gaining a mechanistic understanding of stress effects and providing translational avenues for blocking the effects of stress biology, which could be of value to biobehavioral sciences and cancer patients.
+Dr. Sood and his team have gained a mechanistic understanding of stress effects and have provided translational avenues for blocking the effects of stress biology, which could be of value to biobehavioral sciences and cancer patients.